 Installation is quick and simple.
 It’s basically just a couple of clicks on the next button.
-In the end, you are provided with the username, password and port configuration.
+In the end, you are provided with the username, password, and port configuration.
 I don’t think it takes more than 10 minutes of your time.

 Vembu BDR 4.0 what is all the fuss about

-Procedure to add a VMware vSphere is as follows: Go to the Backup and click on a VMware vSphere.
+The procedure to add a VMware vSphere is as follows: Go to the Backup and click on a VMware vSphere.
 Here you can click on add VMware vSphere to configure VMware for backups.
 If you did that already, you can click on the Backup in order to start with the job.

-When you start a Hyper-V backup job, you have to select a virtual server first.
+When you start a Hyper-V backup job, you must select a virtual server first.
 It’s really a 5 simple step process.
 When you selected servers for the backup job, you can click on the Next button.
 On the guest processing tab, you can configure credentials for applications that need to be quiesced.

 On the Settings tab, you can configure retention.
 With the Basic Retention, you can configure forever incremental backups.
 You can retain up to 99 copies.
 When the retention for the incremental backup has reached the selected count, older incremental will be purged and the latest incremental will be retained.

-But you can also configure GFS rotation (Grandfather-Father-Son) which enables you to retain a more classical approach to the backup – you get to keep daily backups for the last week, four last weekends and each month of the last year.
+But you can also configure GFS rotation (Grandfather-Father-Son) which enables you to retain a more classical approach to the backup – you get to keep daily backups for the last week, four last weekends, and each month of the last year.

 On the right side of the page, you can select a storage pool from the list for every backup job.
 You can also enable Encryption for enhanced security of your data.
 Encryption can be configured on a per-job basis.
 Once you add your password you can select it for other backup jobs as well.
 That way you don’t have to retype it every time you would like to use it.
 You can let the System generate a password for you if you don’t have a password policy for the backup jobs.
-Backups are encrypted via AES-256 bit encryption algorithm.
+Backups are encrypted via the AES-256-bit encryption algorithm.

 When you restore an encrypted job, you will be asked for a password during a restore operation.
-When you are finished with job configuration you are redirected to the Backup Jobs page.
+When you are finished with the job configuration you are redirected to the Backup Jobs page.
 Here you can see all your backup jobs for VMware, Hyper-V, and physical devices.
 You can run, resume and see the status of the job.